Emilia-Capital/comment-hacks/readme.txt

 = trunk =

 * Remove [...] from pingback / trackback excerpt in cleaned emails as that's already included by core.
+* Replace link to ARIN with link to Quix for Whois on IP.

 = 1.2 =